 Although applications are mailed to districts, state agencies, and the facility, the actual completion of the application is ultimately the responsibility of the district or state agency.
 There is an expectation that there will be significant collaboration with the facility.

-In Phase I, applications go through a preliminary review by administrative staff and involving the following items:
+In Phase I, applications go through a preliminary review by administrative staff and involve the following items:

-After applications receive preliminary scoring, applications will receive official approval for program content from the Title I office, will then be forwarded to the Federal Grants Management office for budget and financial review; upon approval, that office will create Grant Award letters.
-The Grant Award letter & application will be forwarded back to the Title I office for final processing and distribution.
-Copies will be sent to the school district or State agency and to the facility.
+After applications receive preliminary scoring, applications will then be forwarded to the Federal Grants Management office for FINAL budget and financial review.
+Upon approval, the Title I office will create grant award letters and the official application and grant award letter will be copied and sent to the school district or state agency and to the facility.
 Allow a minimum of 30 days for this process.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More